metabase/metabase/docs/permissions/data-sandboxes-draft.md

 7. Click the dropdown under **Column** and enter the filter name for your table, such as "Plan".
 8. Click the dropdown under **User attribute** and enter the user attribute **key**, such as "User's Plan".

 > If you have existing saved SQL questions that use the sandboxed table, make sure to move all of those questions to admin-only collections.
-For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).
+See [Permissions conflicts: saved SQL questions](#saved-sql-questions).

 For a tutorial, check out [Data sandboxing: setting row-level permissions](https://www.metabase.com/learn/permissions/data-sandboxing-row-permissions).